understandable-machine-intelligence-lab/Quantus/CONTRIBUTING.md

 - `custom_preprocess()`: In case `general_preprocess()` from base class is not sufficient, additional steps can be added here.

 ### Using Helpers
-In the `quantus/helpers` folder you might find functions relevant to your implementation.
+In the `quantus/helpers` folder, you might find functions relevant to your implementation.
 Use search function and go through the function docstrings to explore your options.

-If you find yourself developing some functionality of a more general scope, consider adding this code to a respective file, or creating a new module in `quantus/helpers`.
+If you find yourself developing some functionality of more general scope, consider adding this code to a respective file, or creating a new module in `quantus/helpers`.

 ### Warnings
 The `__init__()` method of a metric class typically call a warning that includes the following information: